 - Q3.
 Is it necessary to include Japan as one of the project countries? - Q4.
 Is it possible to propose a project which members are comprised of people from two or more countries in Asia, including Japan, working on a issue that primarily affects one of the countries and somewhat affects the other country across the border?
 If so, will it be treated as a common issue in multiple countries? - Q5.
 Is it possible to propose a project that addresses a common issue in multiple countries, but focuses on solving the issue in one of the countries during the grant period while other participating countries learn from it? - Q6.
 Can I apply for a project with only one implementing country? - Q7.
 Is more weight given to any of the five points of the Grant policy of the Toyota Foundation?
 In addition to the Grant policy, four keywords of the International Grant Program, feasibility, validity of budget estimates, and diversity of members, what else is important in the selection criteria? - Q8.
-I understand that the "One Year Grant" is mainly for online interaction, but may I do on-site visits depending on the situation? - Q9.
-Can I interact online under the "two-year grant" program? - Q10.
 Is it possible to submit an existing exchange project that is held every year by adding a new theme?
 Or is it limited to newly launched projects?